Breastfeeding and working

 Prepare in advance to make things as easy as possible for yourself.
 Very soon, you and your baby will settle down into this new routine.

-I find that most breastfeeding mothers will tell you that the worst time for them was BEFORE they went back to work.
+Most breastfeeding mothers will say that the worst time for them was BEFORE they went back to work.
 It is common to try to imagine how it will work out, or even if it will!

 It is normal to feel this anxiety, but very soon, things will fall into place, and there IS flexibility.
 Nothing is ever set in stone.